mike14747/next-with-auth/README.md

 ### Todos

 -   Figure out why the middleware isn't working on vercel... even with next version 12.2.
-I just removed the NEXTAUTH_URL environment variable... let's see if that fixes the problem.
+I think it might have something to do with the callbackUrl on the login page.
+It does seem to work after a page refresh.
 -   Write tests.
 -   When next-auth middleware is supported in next version 13, update next to that version and implement the middleware
 -   This doesn't work on vercel: https://next-with-auth.vercel.app/login?callbackUrl=%2Fprotected2 (infinite loop?)